TedSinger/xvinyl/README.md

 # xvinyl
 A utility for a non-tiling window manager to fake some tiling actions

+Motivation:
+I am not hardcore enough to use a *real* tiling window manager, but I like laying out my windows in a simple grid and switching by using arrow keys.

 Call:

 `$ xvinyl left`

-and the next window over to the left will take focus.
+and the next window over to the left will be focused, raised, and activated.
 Similar with right, up, or down.

-I've set keybindings in my desktop environment:
+I have keybindings in my desktop environment:
 * Super+Left -> xvinyl left
 * Super+Right -> xvinyl right
 * Super+Down -> xvinyl down